 Vitamin C is a water-soluble vitamin.
 An essential nutrient for your overall health, vitamin C is in a category of vitamins that your body cannot produce on its own.
 This means that you’ll need to get enough of this important nutrient from dietary sources or supplements.

 As a water-soluble vitamin, vitamin C only stays in your system for short periods of time.
 Taking supplements each day and eating plenty of healthy plant-based foods may help to support your vitamin C levels and may help to avoid developing a deficiency.

 Vitamin C serves several purposes within your body.

 Immunity: Vitamin C plays an important role in keeping your immune system functioning normally.
 A healthy immune system is more resistant to viruses and bacteria and may reduce your risk of getting sick.
 In addition to vitamin C, other nutrients like vitamin D and zinc are vital in supporting a healthy immune system.

-Collagen production Collagen is the most abundant protein in your body.
+Collagen production: Collagen is the most abundant protein in your body.
 It helps to provide strength and structure to your bones, skin, joints, cartilage, and more.
 Getting enough vitamin C may support your body in making the collagen it needs.
-Collagen production plays an important role in keeping many different parts of your body healthy, strong.
+Collagen production plays an important role in keeping many different parts of your body healthy and strong.